Why do families prefer North Clackamas Schools?

 From helping students study health fields to culinary arts and fire science, North Clackamas features the first professional-technical program in Oregon at Sabin-Schellenberg Center (SSC).

-The county’s only International Baccalaureate program is available at Rex Putnam High.
+The county’s first International Baccalaureate program is available at Rex Putnam High.

 Music, PE, and counseling are offered at every school and North Clackamas is one of only 11 districts offering orchestra.

 El Puente and Riverside elementary schools offer dual-immersion Spanish bilingual programs.
 Sojourner offers multiple-intelligence elementary learning.
 New Urban High School offers a small school alternative to large comprehensive high schools.

 Thanks to partnership with the Right Brain Initiative, 17 North Clackamas elementary schools focus learning around art projects.
 Check out this video of kids learning through the program.

 High schools offer more than 140 electives for students, far more than most other high schools.